AOx0/csv-split/Readme.md

-Comparison of benchmarking results for `spcsv v0.0.8` and `multihread`'s `HEAD` splitting 12,133,531 rows from a csv of 1.8G of size:
+Comparison of benchmarking results for `spcsv v0.0.8` and `multihread`'s `HEAD` splitting 12,133,531 rows from a csv of 1.8G of size into a 100 files:

 ![](https://raw.githubusercontent.com/AOx0/csv-split/multithread/misc/Test.png)